Research & Current Projects

 - Effects of environment on lifespan and ageing

 Scott Allen (PhD candidate) – Sexually antagonistic fitness variation in Drosophila serrata.
 (Primary supervisor: Steve Chenoweth, UQ)

-Amy Hooper (PhD candidate) - The evolution of life histories
+Amy Hooper (PhD candidate) – The costs of secondary sexual traits and the evolution of life histories

 Margo Adler, PhD (2013) - Making the best of what you've got: The role of trade-offs in ageing, resource allocation and interactions of the sexes.

 Elizabeth Cassidy, M.Phil.
 (2013) - Morphological variation and diversification in Australian neriid flies.

 Eleanor Bath, Honours (2011) - Asymmetric reproductive isolation and interference in neriid flies: the roles of genital morphology and behaviour.

 Alexander Sentinella, Honours (2011) - Laval nutritional geometry in Telostylinus angusticollis.

 Luis Cayetano, MPhil.
 (2010) - Evolution of insect genetalia

 Udani Chandrasoma, MPhil.
 (2010) - Diet, fat accumulation and fitness in the black field cricket, Teleogryllus commodus.
 (Joint Supervisor with Rob Brooks)